 music: Phil Collins drums way Beyond the Lines

 YouTube decided to feature a couple of overlong videos about the legendary drum fill in “In the Air Tonight.”
-(I’m not linking to them, because the same information is in its Wikipedia article, and just because YouTube pushes people to make 20-minute-long videos so it can cram in more advertisements that is not a good enough reason for people to pad their videos.
-Your time and mine is valuable.
+(I’m not linking to them, because the same information is in its Wikipedia article, and just because YouTube pushes people to make 20-minute-long videos so it can cram in more advertisements, that is not a good enough reason for video creators to pad their videos.
+Your time and mine is valuable.)

 What a drum fill!
 1980s 4evar!